William of Montreuil

-William of Montreuil (Guillaume de Montreuil) († aft.
-1068), was an Italo-Norman freebooter of the mid-eleventh century who was briefly Duke of Gaeta.
+William of Montreuil (Guillaume de Montreuil; died after 1068), was an Italo-Norman freebooter of the mid-eleventh century who was briefly Duke of Gaeta.
 He was described by Amatus of Monte Cassino as "an exceptional knight, small in stature, who was very robust, strong, valiant" and by Orderic Vitalis as 'the good Norman' (le bon Normand).

 Career

 He was a son of William fitz Giroie Lord of Échauffour and Montreuil-l'Argillé and Emma de Tannei, daughter of Walchelin de Tannei.
 By a charter to the Abbey of Saint-Evroul in 1050, William was still in Normandy at that time.
 Like his father and brother he granted all the monasteries he possessed, in return "for no small sum", to the abbey of Saint-Evroul.
 With his brother Arnold consenting, he granted the abbey his mills, farms and fisheries.
 Before leaving Normandy he also donated a farm of one plough, situated at Verneuces, to the abbey of Saint-Evroul "for the redemption of the soul of his mother Emma."